Viewer Rating

 Occupied France, 1942.
 Gilles is arrested by SS soldiers alongside other Jews and sent to a camp in Germany.
 He narrowly avoids sudden execution by swearing to the guards that he is not Jewish, but Persian.
 This lie temporarily saves him, but Gilles gets assigned a life-or-death mission: to teach Farsi to Head of Camp Koch, who dreams of opening a restaurant in Iran once the war is over.
 Through an ingenious trick, Gilles manages to survive by inventing words of "Farsi" every day and teaching them to Koch.

-The film's central subject matter, the Holocaust, is a universally condemned historical event, and its narrative focuses on individual survival and the human cost of war rather than promoting a specific modern political ideology or solution.
-This broad humanistic approach leads to a neutral rating.
+The film's central subject, the Holocaust and survival against Nazism, is a universally condemned historical atrocity, and its narrative focuses on individual ingenuity and memory rather than promoting a specific contemporary left or right political agenda.

 The film powerfully depicts the brutal persecution of Jewish people during the Holocaust, unequivocally condemning antisemitism and the Nazi regime's hatred.
 It elicits deep sympathy for the Jewish protagonist and affirms the dignity and humanity of those targeted for their faith.